aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

-Migrate xxternal Redis databases to Aiven for Dragonfly®
+Migrate external Redis®* databases to Aiven for Dragonfly®
 ===========================================================================

 Redis is an in-memory data structure store commonly used as a database, cache, message broker, and queue.
 The Aiven Console provides an intuitive wizard to facilitate the migration of your external Redis databases to Aiven for Dragonfly.